 This article describes how Facebook can be used in different ways to create new innovative learning strategies and opportunities for practising social work related to children and adolescents.
-The investigation is based on a case study on the use of social media in the education of child welfare officers.
-The term 'innovation' has been conceptualised at the level of the individual or organisation [1, 2, 3, 4, 5, 6].
+The investigation is based on a case study on the use of social media in the education of child welfare officers (Andersen, 2018).
+The term 'innovation' has been conceptualised at the level of the individual or organisation (Henderson and Clark, 1990; Swanson & Ramiller, 2004; Fichman and Kemrer, 1997; Fichman, 2004; Lyytinen and Rose, 2003 a, b).
 It is a key term in numerous strategies, reports, research projects, etc., but it is defined in different ways.
-In general innovation is more or less understood to mean: the introduction of something new, a new idea, method or unit, 1 or a similar definition2: a new method, idea, product, etc. One of the main driving forces for innovative development and social change is the rapid development of technology.
+In general innovation is more or less understood to mean: the introduction of something new, a new idea, method or unit, or a similar definition2: a new method, idea, product, etc. One of the main driving forces for innovative development and social change is the rapid development of technology.
 The Internet is a major resource with its massive knowledge base.
-Social media platforms are part of this technological development, as these web-based services facilitate communication, where many people communicate with each other, and the users largely decide on the content and usage themselves.
-The use of information and communication technology (ICT) has led to substantial changes in the organisation of work, work practices and the way people communicate via social media.
-Users play a key role in the shaping of innovation processes, because they influence the social aspect of innovations, modify and improve the products, and contribute to shaping the technology in all phases [7, 8, 9, 10, 11].
-The technological development impacts the lives of children and adolescents through play, interaction, learning and communication [12].
-This implies that those who work with children and adolescents must have the competence to support innovation in their work [13, 14] including social media management [1].
+Social media platforms3 are part of this technological development, as these web-based services facilitate communication, where many people communicate with each other, and the users largely decide on the content and usage themselves.
+The use of information and communication technology has led to substantial changes in the organisation of work, work practices and the way people communicate via social media.
+Users play a key role in the shaping of innovation processes, because they influence the social aspect of innovations, modify and improve the products, and contribute to shaping the technology in all phases (von Hippel & Tyre, 1995; von Hippel, 2001, 2005; Tuomi, 2002; Chesbrough, 2003; Andersen 2013).

+The technological development impacts the lives of children and adolescents through play, interaction, learning and communication (Kojan, Marthinsen & Clifford 2014).
+This implies that those who work with children and adolescents must have the competence to support innovation in their work (Befring, 2009; Gotvassli, 2012; Nordlandsforskning, 2015), including social media management (Aalen, 2013; Andersen, 2018).

 Utilisation of and competence in social media management may contribute to obtaining an understanding of what children and adolescents are concerned with, and ensure a broad understanding of various circumstances that impact the lives of children and adolescents.
-This provides opportunities to safeguard the participation of children and adults, whilst at the same time allowing social workers to actively use social media during communication [1].
+This provides opportunities to safeguard the participation of children and adults, whilst at the same time allowing social workers to actively use social media during communication (Andersen, 2018).
 Despite increased focus in research on how social media can impact children and adolescents, less research has been conducted on students' different use of Facebook and how this can create new innovative learning strategies and opportunities for exercising social work amongst children and adolescents.
-This research is based on a case study done in Norway, and contributes to more knowledge about innovation within this discipline.
+This research contributes to more knowledge about innovation within this discipline.

 The following research question was investigated: